 Now that the weather is starting to cooperate, we expect you to be outside using the grill too!

 Grilling can be intimidating if you’re not familiar with it, and some families equate “grill” with “burned.”
 It’s to those families that we share our top 10 grilling tips, in hopes that even the grilling-challenged can enjoy cooking outside and the amazing flavor that comes from open flames!

-Top 10 Grilling Tips (from the Man of the Grill)
+Top 10 Grilling Tips & Ideas (from the Man of the Grill)

 (1) Think outside the steak.

-Don’t get stuck in the mindset that you can only cook steaks, chicken breasts and ribs on the grill.
-Using indirect heat and rotisserie attachments, we cook Thanksgiving turkey, prime rib roasts and whole chickens whenever we’re able to.
+Don’t get stuck in the mindset that you can only cook meat like steaks, chicken breasts, and ribs on the grill.
+Using indirect heat and rotisserie attachments, we cook Thanksgiving turkey, prime rib roasts, and whole chickens whenever we’re able to.
 It tastes WAY better too!

 (3) Marinade your meat.

-The best barbecue ribs just aren’t the best, unless they’ve been rubbed down several hours prior with a flavorful rub.
-Beef and chicken also taste great with a delicious rub, but do even better with a fresh citrus marinade for juicier meat.
+The best barbecue ribs just aren’t the best, unless they’ve been rubbed down several hours prior with a flavorful dry rub.
+Beef and chicken also taste great with a delicious rub but do even better with a fresh citrus marinade for juicier meat.